 - Acquired immunity (from having had COVID-19) was protective in many situations, but omicron changed the rules.
 Here is an in-depth explanation.

 - We continue to learn more about how the virus spreads, and production has increased so that our front line workers now have an adequate supply.
 3M alone produced over 2.5 billion N95 respirators in 2021.

 I heard that cloth masks don’t work.
 What should I do?

 - Any mask is somewhat effective at protecting others from you.
 To protect yourself, you should consider a high-quality mask (N95 or KN95).

-- The University requires wearing a mask indoors in public spaces (see information on free masks for students).
+- The University requires wearing a mask indoors in public spaces

 - The U.S. Government is making 400 million non-surgical N95 masks available to the public for free.
 They will be distributed via pharmacies, community health centers, and other methods starting late next week and should be widely available by February.

 - Follow good masking guidelines.
 Fit is critically important.